nhat-le/wftoolbox/README.md

 ### Instructions for setting templates for opto alignment:
 - Modify the script `laserGalvoControl/classes/animalList.m` and update with new animal and paths to data etc
-- First capture ref image using the galvoGUI, the images will be saved in the corresponding animal folder.
+- First capture ref image using the galvoGUI, the images will be saved in the corresponding animal folder in C:/Data/{animal}.
+- Note: if use the refImage, need to flip the image with ImageJ/Fiji twice: once horizontally and once vertically.
+Save this as `_Flip.tif`, also save the transpose of this as `_trans_flip.tif` version.
 - On personal computer, run the script `/Users/minhnhatle/Documents/ExternalCode/locaNMF-preprocess/process_dataset1p.m` to align the animal template.
+Make sure to do Y = Y' for transposing the refIm.Note image will be upside-down, but assume it is not mirrored (left side = left side of image as viewed upside-down)
 - This creates an animal template folder (for e.g. `wftoolbox/templates/f32Template/f32_atlas.m`).
-Copy this to the opto galvo computer folder (`Opto galvo/Data (1)/f32`
+Copy this to the opto galvo computer folder (`Opto galvo/Data (1)/f32`, then transfer to `Documents/wftoolbox/templates/{animal}`
+- Copy the transposed image (Y = Y', then imwrite(Y, ...)) , then copy th to galvo computer, folder Documents/wftoolbox/templates/{animal}.
+Also copy the cluster_points.mat file from f32 here (note that f26, 27 cluster points will not work!)

+- Then modify the `atlas.m` file to ensure opts.imgPath points to the location of the trans_flip.tif image generated earlier (C:/Data/{animal}/..._trans_flip.tif).